xphillyx/PostSharp.Samples/Framework/PostSharp.Samples.WeakEvent/README.md

 Event handlers are often source of memory leaks in .NET.
 The reason is that the delegates registered as event handlers store a strong reference to the listener objects.
 The event source indirectly holds a strong reference to all listener objects.

-Implementing the weak event pattern requires cooperation of the event source and the listener object.
-If the exposing object only stores weak references to the delegates, the delegates are immediately collected even while the consumer object is still alive.
-To prevent immediate garbage collection of delegates, the consumer must hold strong references to all delegates passed to the weak events.

-The pattern is implemented by the following artefacts:
+In the weak event pattern, the event source does not hold a strong reference to the event listener.
+Instead, it stores a WeakReference to the delegate.
+However, it is still necessary to ensure that there is at least one strong reference to the delegate, otherwise it would get collected immediately upon the next GC cycle.
+In this example, we use a WeakConditionalTable to establish a strong reference between the target of the delegate and the delegate itself.
+This makes sure that the delegate is alive until the delegate target instance is alive.

+Note that this approach does not work with some anonymous methods or lambda expressions because they are compiled as closure classes.
+Nothing keeps alive the closure class instance itself.
+This case is not covered by this example.

-* The `[WeakEvent]` aspect can be applied to any event.
-The `[WeakEvent]` aspect is based on `EventInterceptionAspect` and implements the `IInstanceScopedAspect` interface to store instance-scoped data.
+The `[WeakEvent]` aspect is based on `EventInterceptionAspect` class.
+It implements the `IInstanceScopedAspect` interface because the aspect needs to store the list of handlers for each instance of the event.
-* The `[WeakEventClient]` aspect can be applied to any consumer of a weak event.
-The `[WeakEventClient]` aspect automatically implements the `IWeakEventClient` interface.
-The `[WeakEventClient]` aspect demonstrates the following features: `InstanceLevelAspect`, `IntroduceInterface`.
-* The `WeakEventValidation` constraint is attached to the `WeakEvent` aspect.
-It validates, at build time, that clients of weak events are enhanced with the `[WeakEventClient]` aspect or manually implement the `IWeakEventClient` interface.
-  Additionally to this build-time validation, the `[WeakEvent]` aspect throws an exception if the consumer class does not have the `[WeakEventClient]` aspect or does not manually implement the `IWeakEventClient` interface.

-To allow an event to store strong references when the client does not implement the `IWeakEventClient` interface, use the code `[WeakEvent(AllowStrongReferences=true)]`.

 ## Limitations

 This example has not been sufficiently tested for production use.
+This example assumes that the delegate target instance is kept alive, therefore it does not work with anonymous methods and lambda expressions that use a closure class.